What Is Ultra-Wideband?

 If you’re like me and would like to harness more, and smarter, control over your gadgets, there is hope on the horizon in the form of a not-so-new technology called Ultra-Wideband radio.

-Ultra-wideband (UWB) technology is a wireless communication technology that uses a wide range of frequencies to transmit data over short distances.
+Ultra-Wideband (UWB) technology is a wireless communication technology that uses a wide range of frequencies to transmit data over short distances.
 Unlike other wireless technologies, UWB can transmit data over a large frequency range with low power consumption and high data rates.
 This technology uses a pulse-based approach, where data is transmitted using short pulses, which makes it resistant to interference from other devices.

 Ultra-wideband (UWB) technology is so named because it uses a relatively wide range of frequencies to transmit data over short distances.
 The Federal Communications Commission (FCC) defines UWB as a radio technology that uses a bandwidth of at least 500 MHz, or more than 20% of the center frequency.
 UWB can operate at frequencies ranging from 3.1 GHz to 10.6 GHz in the United States, and 3.1 GHz to 4.8 GHz in Europe.